Roelanb/d3-excelgrid/vibecoding/ReportGenerator/features.md

 Update the reportmaker to only use the reportgenerator api to generate the report.
-Remove the run (local) option. and
+Remove the run (local) option.
+And remove the code in the reportmaker that is used to generate the report.